aditipy/BharatBill/README.md

 # Introducing BharatBill

-Welcome to **BharatBill**, the first software in India designed to revolutionize the way you manage your GST invoices.
+Welcome to **BharatBill**, designed to revolutionize the way you manage your GST invoices.
 With BharatBill, you can seamlessly convert your GST invoices from PDF directly into an updated inventory system and streamline your invoice data management process.

 ## Features